 ITALY – After the December referendum went to the polls – and failed with a 59.1% “no” vote – Italian Prime Minister Matteo Renzi kept to his promise and resigned.
 On December 5, the referendum marked a change in Italy.
-Victory for anti-establishment and right wing parties have seen Renzi’s hope for Senate power to be reduced, fail, claiming it a threat to democracy.
+Victory for anti-establishment and right wing parties have seen Renzi’s hope for Senate power reduced and failing, claiming it a threat to democracy.
 However, Italy, the EU’s third largest economy is now plunging into political and economic chaos.

 The “No” vote could have profound consequences for Italy and the EU, including a further destabilising of the Italian banking sector and the possibility of Italy breaking away from the European Union.